sriramrokkam/k8s-training/admin/trainer-guide.md

 - **Contact the [Cloud Curriculum K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<Location>-<DateOfYourTraining>) to get a Gardener K8s Cluster** for the training (~ 2 weeks in advance to the training), in case you want to use the Cloud Curriculum Resources in [Gardener](https://github.wdf.sap.corp/pages/kubernetes/gardener/) (incl.
 Cloud Curriculum Google Account).
 In the email body please refer to the corresponding event in the [Cloud Curriculum Event Calendar](https://jam4.sapjam.com/groups/zAfXdXPcJGlCUrBScXSWKP/events) (e.g. link/ URL of event).

-- In case you have already a Gardener K8s cluster, you can take this cluster for the training.

-  **Note:** This training has been developed and tested using K8S clusters on GCP provided by Gardener.
-Clusters on other platforms and/or not provided by Gardener might result in some demos and exercises (e.g. Ingress, persistence volumes, LoadBalancers, etc.) not working as designed.
-Therefore, please make sure your K8S cluster is running on GCP and has been provided by Gardener.

-### Create your trainer .kube/config
+### Create your trainer .kube/config to access the cluster

-On your VM / machine
+On your VM / machine:
-- Create a directory `.kube` under HOME (e.g. /home/vagrant on VM) and cd into it
+- Create a directory `.kube` under `$HOME` (e.g. /home/vagrant on VM) and cd into it.
 - Create new file `config` and paste the kubeconfig yaml, you have got from [Cloud Curriculum K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<DateOfYourTraining>) for your training.
 - run `kubectl get nodes` - this command must complete by giving you a short list of nodes in the cluster

-### Generate the kube configs for the participants
+### Generate the kube configs for the participants and prepare the cluster

-Download or clone this repo into the VM / your linux machine.

-CD into `./docker-k8s-training/admin/kubecfggen` and there do `chmod 755 kubecfggen.sh`.

-Now run the script `kubecfggen.sh`.
-Give it the number of participants/namespaces it should create (e.g. `kubecfggen.sh 10` creates 10 different namespaces for 10 participants).
-- It creates a new directory with a new training ID `training-xxxxxxxx` (8 char ID) where all generated files will be.
-- Generates a yaml to create all namespaces etc in the cluster and already execute / apply it.
-The cluster will then already be set up for the participants.
-- Generates the kubeconfig files for the participants in the subdir for the training
-- Packages all files for this training into a tar.
+**Please note, that the process has changed significantly.
+Please read this section carefully!** :clipboard:

+Instead of running things locally, we wrote a small webserver that runs within a Gardener Shoot Cluster on Converged Cloud.
+In a nutshell, the server replaces `kubecfggen.sh` as well as the process of storing, uploading and sharing the results via Jenkins.

+To access the "admin server", you need to connect to the office network (via VPN when working remotely):

+https://admin.ingress.trn-admin.k8s-trainings.c.eu-de-2.cloud.sap with username=`admin` and password=`ov9u4Z/#vc[3JuI`

+Start preparing a cluster by following the steps outlined [here](https://github.wdf.sap.corp/D044431/training-admin#usage).

+**Make sure to note down the training name/id as well as the URL and password displayed at the end of the process.
+It is displayed only ONCE.**

+Those information will be needed by the participants during the training.
+In case you missed or lost these information, please contact [Cloud Curriculum K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap) for recovery.

-**Please note:** The script creates not only the namespaces.
+**Please note:** The process creates not only the namespaces.
 It also deploys a ResourceQuota & LimitRange to each namespace.
 With this, abuse of the training cluster should become harder.
 The ResourceQuota limits the number of pods accepted by each namespace to 15.
 Any participant trying to scale a deployment to a hundred pods or more will not harm other participants.
 The LimitRange assigns default values for memory and CPU requested by a pod.
 It also give a default limit.
 If a pod does not specify any of these it will inherit the defaults.
 In other terms, by specifying a cpu/memory request & limit, the defaults can be overwritten.

-### Copy the configs to the share

-Upload the tar file using this Jenkins job: https://cc-admin.mo.sap.corp/view/K8s/job/upload-k8s-training-namespaces/

-You will need to log in to that Jenkins with your D-/I-User and your global domain password.
-Use the "Build with arguments" button to upload the tarball with the config files.

-Participants will download 'their config' using the trainings and participant ID.

-### Print the participant config codes sheet

-Print the file that was generated by the `kubecfggen` run that contains the trainings ID and config codes for each participant.
-Cut the page at the lines so that you can hand out each code to one participant.
+**Please also note:** Participant-kubeconfigs will be deleted automatically 3 weeks after they have been created.

 ## Sending the preparation mail to participants